Compare Travel Insurance in New Zealand

 - Travel Off-Peak: Some insurers offer seasonal discounts for non-peak travel periods.

-- Group Policies: Family policies cost less than insuring each member separately (typically 30-40% savings).
+- Group Policies: Family policies are typically cheaper than insuring each member separately.

-- Reduce Coverage for Short Trips: Basic policies adequate for short, low-value trips to low-risk destinations.
+- Reduce Coverage for Short Trips: Basic policies are often adequate for short, low-value trips to low-risk destinations.

 Frequently Asked Questions